Alfresco/alfresco-ng2-components/docs/core/user-preferences.service.md

     });
 ```

-We have added also the `select` method where the user can give the property name which wants to be notified the changes and get the updated value.
+You can also use the `select` method to get notification when a particular property is changed.
 A set of basic properties is added into the enumeration `UserPreferenceValues` which gives you the key value to access the standard user preference service properties : **PaginationSize**, **DisableCSRF**, **Locale** and **SupportedPageSizes**.

 ```ts